Berkeley-CS195/sp23/content/about.md

 In order to receive a passing grade in CS 195, you must complete the objectives listed below:

- * Attend at least 10 out of 12 lectures.
+ * Attend at least 12 lectures
- * Complete at least 9 out of 11 pre-lecture surveys.
+ * Complete at least 11 pre-lecture surveys.
  * Submit 3 essays and receive a passing peer review grade on all of them.
  * Provide peer reviews for 9 essays.
  * Attend 1 small-group discussion.